jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 network.par$net.eset <- net_eset
 # QC for the normalized eset
 draw.eset.QC(network.par$net.eset,outdir=network.par$out.dir.QC,intgroup=NULL,do.logtransform=FALSE,prefix='afterQC_',
-             pre_define=c('WNT'='blue','SHH'='red','G4'='green'),pca_plot_type='2D.interactive')
+             pre_define=c('WNT'='blue','SHH'='red','G4'='green'),emb_plot_type='2D.interactive')
 # Save Step 2 network.par as RData
 NetBID.saveRData(network.par = network.par,step='exp-QC')
 ```

 **- What information can you get from the HTML QC report after QC steps?** ([after_QC.html](afterQC_QC.html))
   - A table.
 Compare the table with the one in Step 1.
 To see if a large amount of genes/samples has been removed;
-  - A heatmap and a PCA biplot.
+  - A heatmap and a PCA/MDS/UMAP biplot.
 All samples will be clustered using the normalized expression values across all the genes as features.
 The aim of this is to check possible mis-labeled samples;
   - A correlation plot for all sample pairs.
 This helps to check the correlation within group and between groups.
   - A density plot.
 Compare the table with the one in Step 1.
 To see if the low expressed genes have been removed;